Lesterpaintstheworld/terminal-velocity/actionable_tasks_summary.md

 ### Extracted Action Items
 1. **Update todolist.md**:
+2. **Content Scope Analysis**: Review existing preparatory documents to identify content gaps related to character arcs and chapter frameworks.
+3. **Content Planning**: Create a structured outline that balances the coverage of all chapters and character perspectives.
+4. **Document Coordination**: Establish a system to track interdependencies between preparatory documents and final deliverables.
    - Review current tasks and prioritize the next set of actions needed to develop Act 1, ensuring that tasks related to establishing the UBC system and initial AI autonomy are clearly outlined and prioritized.
 2. **Draft Chapter Outline for Act 1**:
    - Create a structured outline that encompasses the key events, character introductions, and thematic elements that will set the stage for the UBC system and AI-driven market prediction.